fermitools/kcron/README.md

  make test
 ```

 The `Makefile` is not setting either SUID or CAPIBILITIES on the binary.
+This is by design.

 See the [documentation](https://github.com/scientificlinux/kcron/blob/master/doc/kcron.doc) folder for more information